enklu/enklu.github.io/docs/Spaces/CreatingSpace.md

 Anchors can be moved around, as well as manually created.
 More information can be found in our article about <a href='/docs/Spaces/AddingAnchors'>Adding Anchors</a>.

 In the uncommon event of an error, the anchors will change to red.
-If you see this, try autogenerating the anchors again from the available menu.
+If you see this, try auto-generating the anchors again or re-scanning the space from the available menu.
 If the issue persists, please contact support@enklu.com.

 ## Removing a Space